-We can issue a short-term card to school students aged 16 and over who need occasional access to the National Library of Scotland's collections.
+We can issue a library card to school students aged 16 and over who need access to the National Library of Scotland's collections.

-If you prefer, you can register when you arrive at Readers' Registration in the George IV Bridge Building.
+If you prefer, you can join when you arrive at Readers' Registration in the George IV Bridge Building.

-You must bring evidence of identity and address with you, and details of the material you would like to consult.
+Please bring evidence of identity and address with you.
 If you are unable to provide evidence of identity and proof of address, please speak to a member of staff at Readers' Registration or email us at email@example.com.

 The decision to issue a card will be at our discretion.
 It only takes a few minutes to process an application and issue a card